htrgouvea/research/_posts/publications/2021-12-08-Differential-Fuzzing-Perl-Libs.md

 ### Conclusion

-Through the implementation of the differential fuzzing technique in the FuzzPM project, we can detect some divergences in URL Passing libraries and JSON objects, divergences that have a good possibility of exploitation in real applications as demonstrated in each of the sections.
+Through the implementation of the differential fuzzing technique in the FuzzPM project, we can detect some divergences in URL Passing libraries and JSON objects, divergences that have a good possibility of exploitation in real applications as demonstrated in each of the sections and if this is done, the impact can be critical.

 ---